 7. Jeff Hanneman and Kerry King at McDonald’s

 It’s a classic metal meme with Jeff Hanneman and Kerry King chomping some burgers before a show.
-You may be metal, but not half as much Slayer’s guitar team.
+You may be metal, but not half as much as Slayer’s guitar team.

 8. Heavy Metal Politics Meme